cisagov/cool-accounts/users/README.md

    tags = {
      Team        = "VM Fusion - Development"
      Application = "COOL - Users Account"
-     Workspace   = "production"
+     Workspace   = "dev"
    }
    ```

-1. Run the command `terraform apply -var-file=<workspace_name>.tfvars`.
+1. Run the command `terraform apply -var-file=dev.tfvars`.
 1. Login (using the AWS web console) to the Users account via SSO with
    AWSAdministratorAccess.
 1. Locate your newly-created IAM user account and create an access key.
 1. Copy your new access key ID and secret access key into your AWS credentials
    file.
 1. Revert the changes you made to `provider.tf` in step 1.
-Give yourself
+Give yourself a
-   a reminder to revert the changes you made to `provider.tf` in step 2 after
+   reminder to revert the changes you made to `provider.tf` in step 2 after you
-   you bootstrap the Master account.
+   bootstrap the Master account.
 1. Revert the changes you made to `backend.tf` in step 7.
-1. Run the command `terraform init -migrate-state`.
-When Terraform asks 'Do
+1. Run the command `terraform init -reconfigure`.
-   you want to migrate all workspaces to "s3"?', enter "yes".
-1. Run the command `terraform apply -var-file=<workspace_name>.tfvars`.
+1. Run the command `terraform apply -var-file=dev.tfvars`.

-At this point the account has been bootstrapped, and you can apply
+At this point the account has been bootstrapped, and you can apply future
-future changes by simply running `terraform apply
+changes by simply running `terraform apply -var-file=dev.tfvars`.
--var-file=<workspace_name>.tfvars`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements ##